 – You know that if she stays, you’ll only be able to marry someone she approves of, right? said Elsa.

 – Come on, don’t laugh! said Sal.
 Tell me, won’t you be jealous when I’m pretending to love Elsa.
-How did you come up with this anyway… Do you love me?
+How did you come up with this anyway… Don’t you love me?

 He spoke in a low voice.
 Elsa had quietly moved away.
-I looked at this tense, brown face, and the dark eyes, Salil’s eyes.
+I looked at this tense, brown face, and the dark eyes, Sal’s eyes.
 He loved me, and it gave me a curious feeling.
-I looked at his mouth, pulsing with blood, so close… I didn’t feel intellectual anymore.
+I looked at his mouth, rich with blood, so close… I didn’t feel intellectual anymore.
 He moved his face until our lips, just beginning to brush, recognised each other.
-I sat there with my eyes open, his mouth motionless against mine, his warm, firm mouth – I felt him shiver lightly all over, he leant against me more to try calm it, then his lips parted, and his kiss really started, and quickly became urgent, and skilled, too skilled… I realised that I was better at kissing a boy than I was at studying.
+I sat there with my eyes open, his mouth motionless against mine, his warm, firm mouth – I felt him shiver lightly all over, he leaned against me more to try calm it, then his lips parted, and his kiss really started, and quickly became urgent, and good, too good… I realised that I was better at kissing than I was at studying.
 I broke off from him slightly, breathless.

 I wondered if my calculations had been correct.
 I was the soul, the director behind this drama.
 I could always stop it.

-– You have some pretty strange ideas, said Sal, with his crooked smile, which rolled his lip up and seemed villainous somehow, beautifully evil.
+– You have some pretty strange ideas, said Sal, with his crooked smile, which pushed his lip up and seemed villainous somehow, beautifully evil.

 – Just kiss me, I murmured.
 Quickly.

 So, that’s how the drama was set in motion.
 Despite myself, out of a kind of uncaring curiosity.
 Sometimes I wish I’d done it out of hatred or violence.
-At last then I could have blamed myself, me, and not just boredom, sun and Salil’s kisses.
+At last then I could have blamed myself, me, and not just boredom, the sun and Sal’s kisses.

 On top of that, Sal loved me.
 He wanted to marry me – this thought on it’s own made me euphoric.
-If he could wait a year or two for me, til I could make the choice for myself as an adult, I would say yeah.
-I could already see myself living with Salil, sleeping against him, hardly leaving him.
-Every sunday we would go eat with Anne and my father, a close knit household, and perhaps even Sal’s mum, which would really make it a proper meal.
+If he could wait a year or two for me, til I could make the choice for myself as an adult, I would say yes.
+I could already see myself living with him, sleeping against him, hardly leaving him.
+Every Sunday we would go eat with Anne and my father, a close knit household, and perhaps even Sal’s mum, which would make it a proper meal.